joanvelja/Confidently_Exiting/README.md

 ### W&B logging

-To enable wandb logging of results you can follow the standaard procedure explained in [wandb login infos](https://docs.wandb.ai/ref/cli/wandb-login) and uncomment the following lines of code
+To enable wandb logging of your results, you can follow the standard procedure explained in [wandb login infos](https://docs.wandb.ai/ref/cli/wandb-login).
+In our code, you should uncomment the following lines of code
 and set the statement to "false"

 `os.environ["WANDB_DISABLED"] = "true" ---> os.environ["WANDB_DISABLED"] = "false"`

-This, together with the usual `wandb.init()` will save every evaluation metric to into your wandb project.
+This, together with the usual `wandb.init()`, will save every evaluation metric into your wandb project.
 This line of code can be found within [run_question_answering](src/run_question_answering.py) / [run_summarization](src/run_summarization.py).